EXPLAINER: 5 key takeaways from the February jobs report

-WASHINGTON (AP) — America’s job market delivered a surprising burst of strength in February.
+WASHINGTON (AP) — America’s job market delivered a burst of strength in February.
 It lifted hopes that the rollout of viral vaccines, the distribution of federal aid and the increasing willingness and ability of consumers to go out and spend will invigorate the economy as the weather warms up.

 Employers added 379,000 jobs, the government said Friday, the most since October and far surpassing economists’ predictions.
 The unemployment rate, which dipped to 6.2%, has now dropped nearly every month since it peaked at 14.8% in April of last year after the pandemic erupted in the United States and inflicted breathtaking job losses.